-The characteristics of these young (everything's relative) mountains are strongly defined by the pinacles, needles, enclosed valleys and long glaciers.
+The characteristics of these young (everything is relative) mountains are strongly defined by the pinnacles, needles, enclosed valleys and long glaciers.

-An extraordinary variety of rocks and minerals can be found, particularly in the massif.
+An extraordinary variety of rocks and minerals can be found, particularly in the Mt Blanc massif.
 Intense erosion, often assisted by man, continues to expose mineralogical and petrographical treasures.

 Amateur mineralogists find crystallised minerals, sedimentary rocks with fossils, volcanic and metamorphic rocks.
 Check the events calendar for the annual Mineral Fair in the summer.
 You can also check out the museum in the Espace Tairraz exhibition centre in Chamonix or up at the Montenvers Train station / Mer de Glace.

 Chamonix Natural Reserves and Zoos

-The easy way to appreciate all this plant and animal life is to visit to one of the zoos or nature reserves in the valley.
+The easiest way to appreciate all of this plant and animal life is to visit to one of the zoos or nature reserves in the valley.

-The Aiguilles Rouges nature reserve, the Marécottes zoo (Switzerland), Merlet Animal Park (a reserve of mountain animals at liberty) or the St. Bernard breeding centre are the primary places.
+The Aiguilles Rouges nature reserve, the Marécottes zoo (Switzerland), Merlet Animal Park (a reserve of free-ranging mountain animals) or the St. Bernard breeding centre are the primary places.
 For more details on these, see our natural reserve and zoo page.